Please or Register to create posts and topics.

 Kenny has accurately described it as "Cape of Good Hope Official embossed pre-paid envelope 1902 with Robben Island postmark and BONC 158.
 Also stamped with a purple V(Victory?)".
 This item sold for R1400 or GBP £61.50, a lot for such a poor cover.
 This is considerably less than the R2600 amount pencilled in on the cover, presumably by the owner or the dealer he bought it from.

 There is currently much interest in Robben Island postal history due to it being the Apartheid-era prison where Nelson Mandela spent most of his 27 years in jail.
-It is a nice item of postal stationery travelling to Holland with a mysterious purple 'V'.
-It has much to commend it BUT NOT "a superb Robben Island BONC" and, strictly speaking, it is NOT from the Boer War which ended on 31st May 1902.
+The item below is a nice item of postal stationery travelling to Holland with a mysterious purple 'V'.
+It has much to commend it BUT NOT its "superb Robben Island BONC" nor is it (strictly speaking) from the Boer War which ended on 31st May 1902.
 The BONC is almost illegible.
 You would be hard-pressed to know that it is BONC 158 without turning to a reference book first.
 As such the BONC adds very little to this cover.
 However, the small single circle Robben Island datestamp is a nice example of this unscarce postmark.
 If this BONC were more legible the cover would be worth the money paid!

 Email Kenny to request to participate in his Auctions